aubreyhayes47/method_i/README.md

 be overridden with `SCENE_MAX_TURNS`, `SCENE_MAX_DURATION_SECONDS`, or
 equivalent ``run_scene`` arguments.

-## Development Progress (Tasks 2–4)
+## Development Progress
 - **Task 2:** Established the core scene generation loop that retrieves context and constructs prompts.
 - **Task 3:** Wired the loop to an LLM backend and validated parsing of model responses.
 - **Task 4:** Added configuration flags and basic error handling to guard against malformed LLM output.
+- **Phase 3:** Introduced `GET /casting-call/candidates` for reviewing logged
+  character candidates.

 ## Environment Variables
 The pipeline expects the following variables at runtime: